 Philipp Meyer deftly explores how Eli’s ruthlessness and steely pragmatism transform subsequent generations of McCulloughs.
 Love, honor, even children are sacrificed in the name of ambition as the family becomes one of the richest powers in Texas, a ranching-and-oil dynasty of unsurpassed wealth and privilege.
 Yet, like all empires, the McCulloughs must eventually face the consequences of their choices.
 Harrowing, panoramic, and vividly drawn, The Son is a masterful achievement from a sublime young talent.

 We are in awe of the storytelling style of the author as he narrates the brutal and blood soaked tale of a Texas oil and cattle dynasty.
 Fortunes were made, lives were lost, land was appropriated and moral compasses were loose.

 This 200 year spanning multi-generational saga in the American West tells a story about the bloody nature of all humanity as seen through a Texas microscope.
-The conflicts between the American settlers and the Comanche Tribe & Mexicans are told by three different family members from three different eras.
+The conflicts between the American settlers and the Comanche Tribe and Mexicans are told by three different family members from three different eras.
 I chose this book because the seemingly weakest character – the patriarch’s son Peter, the moral voice who narrates his conflicted struggle with power – reminds me of the cost, both individual and national of one culture’s rise over another.